 2011: Nicole took additional trainings in yoga for kids and teens, moved from NJ to CO, and established The Infinite U in Colorado

 2012-2015: Nicole attended Naropa University and earned her MA in Somatic Counseling Psychology with a concentration in Body Psychotherapy.
 She spent five months volunteering at Catalyst Independent High School in Lafayette, and interned for one year at Girls Athletic Leadership School (GALS) as the 9th grade counselor.

 2016:The Infinite U celebrated its 5th anniversary of summer camp programs for neurodiverse teens and launched The Infinite Teen Community: A place of belonging where neurodiverse teens embrace their infinite selves.

-Coming in 2017!: The Infinite U and Parent Engagement Network (PEN) will collaborate to host a talk on "The Gifts of Neurodiversity" in late January.
-The Infinite Teen Community will expand to Thursdays and The Infinite U Summer Camp, now in it's 6th season, will be expanding!
+2017: The Infinite U and Parent Engagement Network will collaborate to host a talk on "The Gifts of Neurodiversity."
+The Infinite Teen Community expanded to Thursdays and The Infinite U Summer Camp, now in it's 6th season, expands again!

 "I know counselors are supposed to listen, but you REALLY listen."